ExitValue.ai

 The bottom of the range (~3x) reflects:

-• Single-project concentration above 30% of revenue
+• Single-project concentration above a percent-of-revenue figure

 • EMR above 1.0 (above-average workers comp loss history)